Get

 How to Help Your Dog Warm Up to Strangers

 If your dog is scared of strangers, finding out why is only half the battle.
 The other half is figuring out how to make them more comfortable around unfamiliar people.
-With that in mind, we’ve highlighted three tips to help you and your dog.
+You’ll have to follow your vet or canine behaviorist’s advice for this process to be successful.
+That said, we highlighted three tips here to help you and your dog in mild cases.

 1. Socialize Them

-You’re nervous in new situations, and so is your dog.
-Make the new situation seem more normal, and they’re more likely to react positively.
+You probably get nervous in new situations and so does your dog.
+Make the new situation seem more normal, and they’ll be more likely to react positively.
 Introduce them to several people, and when possible, let them get to know some of them.

-Once your dog realizes that the strangers only want to love up on them and give them attention, they’re more likely to befriend them.
+Once your dog realizes that the strangers only want to love them and give them attention, they’re more likely to befriend them.

 2. Manage Interactions